ember-learn/ember-blog/source/2019-05-17-the-ember-times-issue-98.md

 [@rwwagner90](https://github.com/rwwagner90) and the crew at [Ship Shape](https://github.com/shipshapecode) have released 🚢 version 5.0.0 of the **ember-shepherd addon**, an awesome site tour library.
 The updated version includes improved loading speeds⚡️ due to lazy loading with ember-auto-import.

-In related news, Shepherd, the JavaScript library that underlies the ember addon that **Ship Shape** also maintains, [has been trending📈 on Github](https://twitter.com/shipshapecode/status/1122673639932014593)!
+In related news, Shepherd, the JavaScript library that underlies the ember addon that **Ship Shape** also maintains, [has been trending 📈 on Github](https://twitter.com/shipshapecode/status/1122673639932014593)!

 Check out the new release of ember-shepherd [here](https://github.com/shipshapecode/ember-shepherd).